rosshamish/rosshamish.github.io/_posts/2014-11-22-finding-optimal-university-schedules.markdown

 {% endhighlight %}

 Once all sections have been scheduled, exclude candidates with incomplete schedules.

 {% highlight python %}
 candidates = [candidate for candidate in candidates
               if len(candidates[0].sections) == len(sections)]
 {% endhighlight %}

-Then, return only the best schedules by sorting the list in best-first order with `reverse=True` and then [slicing the list](http://stackoverflow.com/questions/509211/explain-pythons-slice-notation).
+Return only the best schedules by sorting the list in best-first order with `reverse=True` and then [slicing the list](http://stackoverflow.com/questions/509211/explain-pythons-slice-notation).

 {% highlight python %}
 return sorted(candidates, reverse=True)[:RETURN_SIZE]